wolfg1969/oh-my-stars/README.md

                         Filter by language
-  -u, --update          Create(first time) or update the local stars index -r, --reindex         Re-create the local stars index -a, --alfred          Format search result as Alfred Script Filter output -3, --three           Alfred 3 support
+  -u, --update          Create(first time) or update the local stars index -r, --reindex         Re-create the local stars index -c WHEN, --color WHEN
+                        Colorize the output; WHEN can be 'always' (default if omitted), 'auto', or 'never' -a, --alfred          Format search result as Alfred Script Filter output -3, --three           Alfred 3 support
   -i, --install         Import Alfred workflow
   -v, --version         show program's version number and exit

 ```

 ![oh-my-stars](https://raw.github.com/wolfg1969/my-stars-pilot/master/oh-my-stars.png)